 Having all of this information on hand will help streamline your filing process.

-Now it’s time to file your amendment paperwork.
-Alaska allows you to file this form online, by mail, or in person at the Department of Commerce’s office.
-If you’re going to file online, you’ll need to log into the state’s business filing portal.
-If you’re filing a paper form, you’ll need to download the “Articles of Amendment Domestic Business Corporation” form from the Department’s website.
-Either way, fill out the form with all the information you gathered during step 2.
+Now, it’s time to file your corporation amendment paperwork.
+Alaska allows you to file this form by mail or in person at the Department of Commerce’s office.
+You’ll need to download the “Articles of Amendment – Domestic Business Corporation” form from the Department’s website.
+Fill out the form with all the information you gathered during Step 2.

-Restating the Articles of Organization or Incorporation takes into account all amendments and changes, including those made on Biennial Reports.
-According to state law, a limited liability company may restate its articles of organization at any time.
+Restating the Articles of Organization or Incorporation takes into account all amendments and changes, including those made on biennial reports.
+According to state law, a limited liability company may restate its Articles of Organization or Articles of Incorporation at any time.

 This helps keep all changes in one place as a full and complete document.
-Restated Articles of Organization or Restated Articles of Incorporation can’t be filed if your Biennial Report isn’t current, so compliance is key.
-The good news is that filing Alaska Biennial Reports is yet another service we offer to take the stress off of our client’s shoulders.
+Restated Articles of Organization or Restated Articles of Incorporation can’t be filed if your biennial report isn’t current, so compliance is key.
+The Restated Articles must be filed on paper, and the filing fee for either is $25 at the time of this writing.
+The good news is that filing Alaska biennial reports is yet another service we offer to take the stress off of our client’s shoulders.

-If your member information or director information has changed, you won’t make that change using the Articles of Amendment.
-Instead, you’ll use the Notice of Change form to update the names or addresses of your company’s officials.
-This includes additions and deletions of directors.
+If your member or manager information or director or officer information has changed, you won’t make that change using the Articles of Amendment.
+Instead, you’ll use the Notice of Change of Officials form to update the names or addresses of your company’s officials.

 If you found a mistake in your original formation documents, don’t panic; you don’t necessarily have to file the full Articles of Amendment.
 That’s where a Certificate of Correction comes in.